HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 8. Aligning content with the buyer journey

-The content you produce must serve the needs of your target customers at every stage of the buyer journey.
-Ensuring the right content is available to buyers when they need it is typically one of the biggest challenges marketers face.
+The content you produce must serve the needs of your target buyer at every stage of their customer journey.
+Ensuring the right content is available to buyers when they need it is typically one of the biggest pain points marketers face.

-With around a quarter of B2B buyers reading five or more pieces of content before even contacting a supplier, there is an obvious appetite for information along the length of the purchasing journey – not just at the top of the funnel, which in 2019 was where 50% of all content created by B2B marketers was focused.
+As B2B buyers look at three to five pieces of content, on average, before even contacting a supplier, there is an obvious appetite for information along the length of the purchasing journey – not just at the top of the funnel, which is where 67% of all content created by B2B marketers was focused.

-But if you are to add value by creating compelling content for every stage of the buyers’ journey, then you must make sure it has the right narrative and is presented in a preferred format.
+To add value at every stage of the buyer’s journey, craft a compelling narrative and present your content in a format your audience prefers.
 For example, PR and articles are great for helping to raise awareness; videos and round-up pieces will support buyers during the consideration phase; and case studies and demonstrations – either live or on-demand – help when it is decision time.

 But don’t neglect your existing customers in the process.
 Supporting their ongoing needs can increase retention and encourage them to become advocates for your brand.